lowcodelounge/plain-vanilla-gh-pages/README.md

 ### Checking your page online
 1. On the Code tab, find and press the `Environments` link.
 (It may be in the right column.)
 1. On the next page (Deployments), press the `View deployment` button.
 (You should see the default homepage load.)
 1. In the address bar of the browser, add the name of your page _using the HTML extension_ and press return.
 For example: `first-page.html`.
+(The full address will be something like this: `https://pglevy.github.io/plain-vanilla-gh-pages/first-page.html`)

 You should see the new page you created.